sushantkurund/Celebal-Internship/week6/Readme.md

 # Project Overview

-This project demonstrates the implementation of a Convolutional Denoising Autoencoder using TensorFlow and Keras.

-The model learns to remove Gaussian noise from handwritten digit images and reconstruct clean images while preserving important visual features.
+This project implements a Convolutional Denoising Autoencoder using TensorFlow and Keras to remove Gaussian noise from handwritten digit images.
+The model learns meaningful image representations and reconstructs clean images from noisy inputs, demonstrating the effectiveness of encoder-decoder architectures for image restoration tasks.

 ---